Hattie Lloyd 01/11/22

-BAO Borough is stationed right next to London’s most famous food market, a stone’s throw from El Pastor and the other delights of Stoney Street.
-With a roomy dining area lit by a cool, angular skylight it’s BAO’s largest space to date, and its size is seemingly amplified by the huge mirrored wall at the back.
+BAO Borough is stationed right next to one of London’s most famous food markets, a stone’s throw from El Pastor and the other delights of Stoney Street.
+With a roomy dining area lit by a cool, angular skylight, it’s BAO’s largest space to date, and its size is seemingly amplified by the huge mirrored wall at the back.
 It all feels very casual & informal, with stool seating, simple decor, and even a hatch leading directly from the kitchen to the street for anyone wanting to grab something on their way past.

 Bun-wise, the menu includes several new additions to add to their Classic (stuffed with slow-braised pork belly, coriander, fermented greens, and peanut powder).
 You can expect a chicken nugget bao with hot sauce & Sichuan mayo; a hot-dog-esque shrimp ‘Shia Song’ bao loaded with carrot, celery, and mayo; and a smoked aubergine bao decorated with a wonton crisp.